carlsednaoui/coderdojo-nyc-curriculum/space-adventure/lesson-1/instructions.md

 ## Part 4: Changing an image

 Change the ship's image whenever a key is pressed.
+The file is available [here](end-result/spaceship-moving.png).

 In the dev tools run `$('#ship').attr('src', 'spaceship-moving.png')`.